SOUP & SANDWICH

 Take part in a twice weekly exercise program with qualified VON instructors.
 Please drop in to one of the classes or call for more information at (519) 245-3170 or toll free 1-800-561-1222.
-Some exceptions to the schedule may apply (first and second Wednesdays of the month).
+Some exceptions to the schedule may apply.

 A larger version of the old British pub game of shovelboard – shuffleboard caters to the enjoyment as players push pucks up and down the floor in the Games Room trying to best their opponents.

 FOOT CARE CLINIC – Second Monday of the month

 The clinic is usually held every second Monday of the month.
 Call 519-293-3003 for a schedule or to make an appointment.

 1:00 p.m. – 4:00 p.m. – Fall & Winter Months

 The Centre hosts an old-fashioned musical jamboree throughout the Fall and Winter months.
 Check the Centre’s Bulletin Board for a detailed schedule.
 Admission is $5.00 for an afternoon of fun, friends and music.

 The Centre’s Monday afternoon mixed Euchre card party hosted by the Strathroy New Horizons’ group takes place in the RBC Lounge.